nexiath/rockpaperscissor/README.md

 # RockPaperScissor Game

-Welcome to the Rock-Paper-Scissors game!
-This is a command-line implementation of the classic game with an additional feature to verify that the computer didn't cheat using HMAC.
+Welcome to the Rock-Paper-Scissors game with a feature to verify that the computer didn't cheat using HMAC.

 ## Features